victorcastro/docs/docs/voice/voice-for-android-cloud/voice-android-cloud-push-notifications.md

 ### Prerequisites

-The following steps 1-5 will guide you through how to enable Huawei Push toghether with the Sinch SDK in your Android client-side application.
+The following steps 1-5 will guide you through how to enable Huawei Push together with the Sinch SDK in your Android client-side application.
 To use Huawei Push notifications you must also implement the [Huawei OAuth 2.0 Flow](doc:voice-android-cloud-push-notifications#huawei-oauth-20-flow).

 ### 1. Enable Support for Managed Push